Be Proud of Bomber Command

 The Memorial Spire and walls at the International Bomber Command Centre, Lincoln

 Recently there has been an upsurge in interest in the history of the Bomber camapign with people of my generation waking up to what their grandparents and parents did to ensure freedom endured in the dark days of the 1940s.
 In Lincolnshire, which has always been "Bomber County" most of the airfields that the aircraft flew from now have memorials, and heritage centres are spinging up at many too.
-The International Bomber Command Centre is being built at Canwick Hill overlooking Lincoln, and was opened officially in April 2018.
+The International Bomber Command Centre at Canwick Hill overlooking Lincoln, was opened officially in April 2018.

 So never doubt that the men of Bomber Command played their full part in the Allies victory against the tyranny that was Nazi Germany.